Kenny628/Spring-Boot---Backend-of-quiz-web-application/README.md

 ﻿# Spring-Boot---Backend-of-quiz-web-application
+This is a personal project that planned to be completed using Spring Boot, JPA, MariaDB, and microservies.
-Completed monolithic project, working on microservices, load balancing and api gateway.
+Current progress: Completed monolithic project, working on microservices, load balancing and api gateway.